 Create a Sleep Sanctuary

 Getting a good night’s sleep can be a challenge in a new place, so make it easy for your guests when you provide them with everything they need to sleep soundly and without being disturbed, such as an eye mask and noise-canceling earmuffs for the light sleepers.
 Also, keep a sound machine in the guest room, which will help block out outside noise with soothing sounds of nature.
 Another good idea is to add a few strategically placed nightlights so your guests can avoid bumping into sharp corners in the dark.
+Also. they can benefit building a soothing environment.

 Clear the Clutter